yacoob/aoc-2018/README.md

 * Next entry in this log is expected no earlier than 21st of December.
 Even if oncall is light, I want to get some rest.
 * Half of `#15` done; this was a pain in the side to debug and iterate.
-* One reason for doing it: initially my plan was to just use a `pathfinding` crate to establish 1:1 paths for every pair of combatants.
+* One good reason for doing this puzzle after all: initially my plan was to just use a `pathfinding` crate to establish 1:1 paths for every pair of combatants.
 Turned out that a flood fill is more efficient, as a single fill of the arena will give paths for all pairs of given unit and all of their enemies.
+So that was educational.
 * Good reading material about pathing:
   [this](https://www.redblobgames.com/pathfinding/tower-defense/)
   and